-The South Australian Wind farms environmental noise guidelines 2009 (2009 SA Guidelines) were developed by the South Australian Environment Protection Authority (EPA).
+The 2009 SA Guidelines were developed by the South Australian Environment Protection Authority (EPA) [1].
 The 2009 SA Guidelines require that the $L{A90,10min}$ noise level is measured over the range of wind speeds from cut-in speed to the speed of the rated power of the turbines at a minimum.
-The data is to cover at least 2000 intervals, with at least 500 intervals corresponding to the worst case wind direction.
+The data is to cover at least 2000 intervals, with at least 500 intervals corresponding